arijitsinha80/hid-sp18-405/swagger:cloudmesh:nlp/README.md

 ## Notes For Instructors
 This is the directory for reproducable Reset Service with Swagger.
 The Initial Swagger assignment is moved to directory Swagger_old
-* The yaml file I used is in

-        hid-sp18-405/swagger/nlp.yaml

-* The default_controller is at

-        hid-sp18-405/swagger/default_controller.py

-* The nlp related modules (which are used in the default_controller.py) are called from

-		hid-sp18-405/swagger/nlps/

-* To install these modules, please cd to the above directory and run:

- 		python setup.py install

 * The reproducibility can be achieved by using the Make file:
     - make clean -- removes the code generated